AdevHelps/Watch-Guide/README.md

 ## About app
 This app uses:
 - Android Architecture
+- Hilt
-- Navigation of Android Jetpack
+- Android Jetpack Navigation
 - Retrofit
 - Coil library
-- only one theme
+- one single theme

 ## Contact us
 If you have any issues, questions, or suggestions, please feel free to contact Adev at adevhelps@gmail.com